axvr/axvr.io/projects/ascribe/comparison/index.md

 used by Ascribe extensions which can be installed to the editor.

-Since Ascribe uses the `.gitattributes` file, and reuses some of the existing attributes, many of the most important options are enforced at the VCS level by Git.
+Since Ascribe uses the `.gitattributes` file, and reuses some of the existing attributes, several important options are enforced at the VCS level by Git.
 This reduces problems for developers who don't use a supported editor.

 Ascribe depends on the [Git version control system](https://git-scm.com/).